zdravkov/kendo-docs/getting-started/web/datepicker/overview.md

 When a **DatePicker** is initialized, it will be displayed at the location of the target HTML element.

+> Widget copies any styles and CSS classes from the input element to the wrapper element.

 ## Configuring DatePicker Behaviors